-It is important to note that positions in non-rural locations comprised over 80% of all positions to hire in Colorado for the 2022-2023 school year (n = 11,454), which is consistent with the fact that non-rural districts have more staff overall than rural (n = 1,286, 9%) or small rural (n = 715, 5%) locations; however, as illustrated in the following charts, hiring mechanisms employed by districts varied drastically by rural designation.
+It is important to note that positions in non-rural locations comprised 78% of all positions to hire in Colorado for the 2023-2024 school year (n = 12,063), which is consistent with the fact that non-rural districts have more staff overall than rural (n = 1,262, 10%) or small rural (n = 722, 6%) locations; however, as illustrated in the following charts, hiring mechanisms employed by districts varied drastically by rural designation.

 The percentages of positions to hire that were filled through a shortage mechanism were generally higher in rural and small rural areas than in non-rural areas.
-Around half of the teaching positions to hire and one third of principal and assistant principal positions to hire in small rural districts were filled through a shortage mechanism.
-Further, the proportion of unfilled teaching positions is higher in every rural region when compared the the 2021-2022 shortage data.
-The higher percentage of principal/assistant principal positions filled through a shortage mechanism among BOCES is likely a result of there being fewer principal and assistant principal positions in BOCES.
+Nearly three quarters of the teaching positions to hire and more than 60% of principal and assistant principal positions to hire in small rural districts were filled through a shortage mechanism.